 The problem lies properly in the coverage domain of IAO.
 Yet it needs to be dealt with here, since it gets to the heart of one seeming shortcoming of the BFO framework.

-A process of running can be described as increasing speed continuously over a certain interval of time.
-But again, it is more precisely the moving body that is changing, and not the process in which that body participates.
+Suppose a given process of running is described as increasing speed continuously over a certain interval of time.
+It is then more precisely the moving body that is changing, and not the process in which that body participates.
 Now we can of course talk as if given, say, a running with speed v, then there is some attribute of this process in addition to the running itself – namely the attribute that it is a process of increasing speed.
-And if BFO is to serve the needs of scientists in providing the basis for common vocabularies to be used in annotating measurement information, then it is of course essential that BFO provides some simple means for annotating attributions of this sort on the side of occurrents, just as it provides the means to annotate measurements and other of qualities to objects on the side of continuants.
+And if BFO is to serve the needs of scientists in providing the basis for common vocabularies to be used in annotating measurement information, then it is essential that BFO provides some simple means for annotating attributions of this sort on the side of occurrents, just as it provides the means to annotate measurements and other of qualities to objects on the side of continuants.